Share This!

 Adjust Your Nutrition

 Nutrition plays such a huge role in weight lifting that you would think everyone keeps it at the forefront.
 Yet, when it comes to trying to push past a plateau and break into the next weight set, it’s amazing how very few consider whether potential setbacks stem from poor diet or a lack of supplementation.
-In reality, though, lifting heavier weights, running faster, or change your body composition is never going to be possible if you don’t adjust your nutrition accordingly.
+In reality, though, lifting heavier weights, running faster, or changing your body composition is never going to be possible if you don’t adjust your nutrition accordingly.

 Stock up on a steady supply of cheap protein powder, make sure to cook wholesome organic meals, and supplement to recover so you have sufficient energy to perform your best.
-This can greatly help your muscle growth and stamina which, when mixed with structured training, could have you lifting the next weight in no time.
+This can greatly help your muscle growth and stamina, which, when mixed with structured training, could have you lifting the next weight in no time.
 Also, don’t forget to stay properly hydrated; hydration plays a critical role in muscle performance and recovery.

 Rest Enough